Adam Gaumer was born on Oct. 11, 1823 in Ohio, the son of Jacob and Elizabeth "Betsy" (Sturtz) Gaumer Jr.

 Federal census records for 1930 show the Gaumers living in Paris, with William working as a real estate agent, and daughter Exie earning income as a bookeeper for odd jobs.

 William in 1944 had possession of a Gaumer family Bible with inscribed names and dates of birth and death.
 They resided at 315 East Crawford Street in Paris, IL.

-Daughter Exie Lee Gaumer (1899- ? ) was born in about 1899 in Paris, Edgar County.
+Daughter Exie Lee Gaumer (1897- ? ) was born on Aug.
+21, 1897 in Paris, Edgar County.
 She did not marry.
 In 1930, at the age of 30, she lived at home with her parents in Paris and provided bookkeeping services for "odd jobs."
 She relocated to Washington, DC sometime prior to 1940.
 The federal census of 1940 shows her boarding in a Lamont St. Martin Street residence in the District of Columbus and working as a stenographer in the Agricultural Department of the AAA.
 In 1974, she was named in her brother's obituary in the Decatur (IL) Herald.
 Research is underway to determine if she moved to Beaumont, TX and dwelled on Rockwell Avenue.

 Son Forrest Jones Gaumer (1899- ? ) was born on Sept.
 14, 1899.
 He was united in holy wedlock with Nina Taylor Pugh ( ? - ? ).
 They bore a daughter, Forrest J. Gaumer.

 Copyright © 2000, 2011, 2015, 2016-2018, 2020 Mark A. Miner